Did you know Steve Jobs, one of the world’s best presenters, took two days to prepare for his presentations?

 To hear how a native speaker does it, check out this video called “Start Your Speech Right.”
 It gives great tips on crafting a natural introduction to your presentation that holds your audience’s attention.

 Better yet, since that video is available on FluentU, you don’t need to worry about missing a word.
 Every video on FluentU comes with interactive subtitles—click any word for an instant definition, memorable picture and example sentences.
-There are also flashcards and fun quizzes to help you remember what you’ve learned when you’re done watching.

 Outline Your Presentation